Search

 If the person is unresponsive and not breathing normally, follow ANZCOR Basic Life Support Flowchart (Guideline 8).

-- If the person is unconscious and breathing normally, follow ANZCOR Guideline 3 Recognition and First Aid Management of the Unconscious Victim.
+- If the person is unconscious and breathing normally, follow ANZCOR Guideline 3 [Good Practice Statement].

 Use of tourniquets